 In the predecessor project UNICARagil, our Chair was primarily responsible for the design and implementation of the digital architecture.
 Our chair was in charge of developing the Automotive Service-Oriented Software Architecture (ASOA) and coordinated the realization of the UNICARagil cloud infrastructure.

 In AUTOtech.agil, our tasks are

 More Information about the project

 © Institut für Kraftfahrzeuge (ika) - RWTH Aachen University / Lutz Eckstein

-Contact: Julius Beerwerth, M.Sc.
+Contact: David Philipp Klüner, M.Sc.
+RWTH, Julius Beerwerth, M.Sc.
 RWTH, Alexandru Kampmann, M.Sc.
 RWTH

-The Cyber-Physical Mobility Lab (CPM Lab) is an open source, remotely accessible platform for rapid algorithm prototyping for networked and autonomous vehicles.
+The Cyber-Physical Mobility Lab (CPM Lab) is an open source, remotely accessible testbed for rapid algorithm prototyping for connected and automated vehicles.
 Its unique hierarchical service-oriented architecture enables synchronized computations of different complexity levels.
 The CPM Lab is our group-wide project that makes our research results tangible, both for the scientific staff and for students.
 Our vision in developing the CPM Lab is to See your Ideas Turning into Reality!

 For more details on the CPM Lab, visit our website cpm.embedded.rwth-aachen.de.